Hal Easterwood

-Harold Boyd "Hal" Easterwood (October 14, 1932 - August 13, 2005) was an American football player.
+Harold Boyd Easterwood (October 14, 1932 - August 13, 2005) was an American football player.
 Easterwood played college football at the center position for the Mississippi State Bulldogs football team.
-He was selected by the Football Writers Association of America as the first-team center on its 1954 College Football All-America Team.
+He was selected by the Football Writers Association of America (FWAA) as the first-team center on its 1954 College Football All-America Team.
 He later worked as a high school football coach in Mississippi and was inducted into the Mississippi Sports Hall of Fame in 2005.